jcaillon/valet/tests.d/extensions-install/results.approved.md

 INFO     The extension will be installed under ⌜/tmp/valet.d/d1-2/repo-setup-ok-unattended⌝.
 INFO     Cloning the git repository ⌜https://git.ok/repo-setup-ok-unattended.git⌝ in ⌜/tmp/valet.d/d1-2/repo-setup-ok-unattended⌝.
 INFO     Checking out the reference ⌜latest⌝.
-INFO     The extension ⌜repo-setup-ok-unattended⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-setup-ok-unattended⌝.
+INFO     The extension ⌜repo-setup-ok-unattended⌝ version ⌜abc1234⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-setup-ok-unattended⌝.
 INFO     Found setup script for the extension repo-setup-ok-unattended: ⌜/tmp/valet.d/d1-2/repo-setup-ok-unattended/extension.setup.sh⌝.
 INFO     Executing the setup script.
 WARNING  This is a setup script!
-SUCCESS  The setup script for the extension ⌜repo-setup-ok-unattended⌝ has been executed successfully.
+SUCCESS  The setup script for the extension ⌜repo-setup-ok-unattended⌝ (version abc1234) has been executed successfully.
-SUCCESS  The extension ⌜repo-setup-ok-unattended⌝ has been successfully installed.
+SUCCESS  The extension ⌜repo-setup-ok-unattended⌝ version ⌜abc1234⌝ has been successfully installed.
 INFO     Rebuilding the command cache.
 INFO     Called command::reloadCommandsIndex.
 INFO     Rebuilding the documentation.
 INFO     Called selfDocument.
-SUCCESS  The extension ⌜repo-setup-ok-unattended⌝ is ready to be used.
+SUCCESS  The extension ⌜repo-setup-ok-unattended⌝ version ⌜abc1234⌝ is ready to be used.
 ```